scharfsteina/CHAMP/README.md

 <img src="figures/figure2.png"/>
 <img src="figures/figure3.png"/>

-These figures provide us with a visual of which partitions are on the upper envelope us as modularity varies.
+These figures provide us with a visual of which partitions are on the upper envelope as modularity varies.
 Those partitions that are on the upper envelope for the longest (partition 1 and 4) may be the most stable solutions.